immanuelsavio/Distributed-Unsupervised-Learning/README.md

 In this repository, Distributed deep learning is being implimented using Autoencoders with and without parameter averaging, distributed tensorflow and also using sequential encoder with parameter averaging (under development).
 ### Contents of this repository:

 * Auto Encoder with Tensorflow - It's a regular Autoencoder model with TensorFlow for beginners.
-If you are good with autoencoders you can skip this.
+If you are good with autoencoders you can skip this. [link](https://github.com/immanuelsavio/Distributed-Unsupervised-Learning/tree/master/Distributed_TensorFlow_MNIST)<br />

+* Auto